 There is no better time to rock a clean shaven face than in the summer, especially with the new "addition" of face masks.
 No scruff to get in the way.
 No weird tan lines.

-If you struggle with razor burn or irritation, consider switching to a single blade razor (like The Single Edge 2.0).
+If you struggle with razor burn or irritation, consider switching to a single blade razor.
 With just one sharp blade, it cuts neatly and efficiently at the surface of the skin leaving minimal friction for a razor burn free shave.
 Plus - The Single Edge ships with a three month supply of blades included in the box, so you'll be set for the rest of summer.